danbev/learning-ai/notes/llama-kv-cache.md

 $5 = (const llama_batch &) @0x7fffffffd538: {n_tokens = 9, token = 0x555555a48f10, embd = 0x0, pos = 0x555555a8a9b0,
   n_seq_id = 0x555555a32c40, seq_id = 0x555555a33450, logits = 0x555555b071a0 ""}
 ```
+Notice that we have 9 tokens in this batch and 2 sequences.

 Let now look at `llama_kv_cache_init` which is pretty much the same
 as we discussed before but this time recurrent will be true: